Reign of the Red Dragon

-Reign of the Red Dragon is video game written by Dave Daring for the TRS-80 and published by Adventure International in 1982.
+Reign of the Red Dragon is video game written by David Daring for the TRS-80 and published by Adventure International in 1982.

 Gameplay

-Reign of the Red Dragon is a dungeon-type adventure in which the player and up to four friends direct a group of five characters on a quest into a castle to recover eight fragments of an ancient scepter, after which the red dragon will appear.
+Reign of the Red Dragon is a game in which up to five adventurers enter a castle to recover the eight pieces of an ancient scepter, after which the red dragon will attack.

 Reception

 Bruce Campbell reviewed Reign of the Red Dragon in Space Gamer No. 66.
 Campbell commented that "If you enjoy this type of program, I recommend Reign of the Red Dragon as superior to some similar programs available in this price range."

 In the October 1982 issue of 80-U.S. Journal, David Tinis categorized the game as having similarities to Hellfire Warrior and concluded, "The graphics are well done and even though there is no sound, the game is very enjoyable.
 I would recommend it highly to anyone who enjoys a good adventure."